ramos-j/docs/part_6_custodians.md

 Custodians are legal entities (incorporated companies), registered in national jurisdictions around the world, that perform vital functions to ensure the stability and economic efficiency of the Dai Credit System.

 At its core, a Custodian is an entity that has special issuance privileges given to it by the Maker governance process.
-These issuance privileges mean that a Custodian can collateralize its dai issuance based on internally held collateral (i.e. held on the company’s books and accounts) rather than held as locked collateral on the Ethereum blockchain.
+These issuance privileges mean that a Custodian can back its dai issuance with internally held collateral (i.e. held on the company’s books and accounts) rather than held as locked collateral on the Ethereum blockchain.

-This can be done in an cryptoeconomically secure manner based on the Maker Governance Process enforcing four main requirements:
+This can be done in an cryptoeconomically secure manner based on the Maker Governance Process enforcing five main requirements:

 ###Reserve Buffer